 After his return home in 1987, Chunli continued his research at CAS Institute of Chemistry.
 From 1991 to 1992, he was a visiting professor at Tohoku University in Japan.
 His research areas involve the structure and properties of polymer catalysts, X-ray crystallography of organic compounds, molecular mechanics and EXAFS research on electro-conducting polymers.
 In the mid-1980s, he shifted his research orientation to the field of scanning tunnelling microscopy, and molecular nanotechnology.

-Dirk Guldi, Associate editor
+Dirk Guldi, Editor-in-chief

 Friedrich-Alexander University Erlangen-Nürnberg, Germany

 Dirk M. Guldi completed both his undergraduate studies (1988) and Ph.D (1990) at the University of Cologne (Germany).
 Following postdoctoral appointments at the National Institute of Standards and Technology (USA), the Hahn-Meitner Institute Berlin (1992), and Syracuse University, he joined the faculty of the Notre Dame Radiation Laboratory in 1995.
 He was promoted a year later from assistant to associate professional specialist, and remained affiliated to Notre Dame until 2004.

 Since 2004, he has been a Full Professor in the Department of Chemistry and Pharmacy at the Friedrich-Alexander University in Erlangen.

 In his current position, Dirk is one of the world’s leading scientists in the field of charge transfer and nanocarbons.
 In particular, he is well-known for his outstanding contributions to the areas of charge-separation in donor-acceptor materials and the construction of nanostructured thin films for solar energy conversion.